inaki-del-olmo-602632-unsplash

 For example, when an individual wants to open a bank account, he or she is requested to fill out a form with his or her personal details.
 This counts as a pre-contractual processing.

 But, once the account is opened the bank would like to send you campaign offers as part of marketing activities, it needs to use your email address to be able to do so.
-In this situation, the bank must obtain your consent first to have a lawful basis.
+In this situation, the bank must obtain your consent first to have a valid lawful basis.

 3. Processing is necessary for compliance with a lawful obligation